 Wordvice AI Blog

-Tips for Writing a Strong First Draft
+Tips for Writing a Strong First Draft (Using AI Tools)

-Composing a rough draft is the first step to writing a strong manuscript.
+Composing a rough draft is the first step to writing a research paper.
 A first draft is to a writer what an initial sketch is to a painter: it provides direction and acts as a guide for the final version of your paper.
 A rough draft is intended to be exactly that–rough.
 And it can help relieve the pressure associated with the writing process.
-A fleshed-out first draft also makes it easier to receive initial feedback on your research and ideas before moving onto refining the details, such as language and delivery.
-Read on to learn more about first drafts as well as five tips on the drafting process.

 What should be included in a first draft?

 Many writers use the first draft as more of an outline, excluding much of the details that they intend to include in the final draft.
 However, it is typically best for the rough draft to include everything that should be in the final version and perhaps even additional material that may be cut later in the revision process.
-Instead of narrowing down your “main points” to create an outline, try writing down everything that may be relevant, without constantly going back to edit yourself.
-This can lead to “overwriting,” but this is not necessarily negative, as overwriting provides you with more content to select from when putting together the final version.

 Should a first draft include citations?